 Clean, dry ears will go a long way.
 After a bath, swim, cut or trim, make sure your pet’s ears are dry.

-When an underlying skin allergy is diagnosed, strategic flea treatment, essential fatty acids and hypoallergenic foods (as discussed earlier) will help maintaining pets in an itch-free condition.
-When it comes to flea treatment, we recommend NexGard or Bravecto tablets (available from Vet Hospital Port Shepstone or at reduced prices from out online vet shop).
+When an underlying skin allergy is diagnosed, strategic flea treatment, essential fatty acids and hypoallergenic foods (as discussed earlier) will help to maintain pets in an itch-free condition.
+When it comes to flea treatment, we recommend NexGard or Bravecto tablets.
 A great essential fatty acid supplement is Mirra-cote (reinforced with Zinc).